 How to Reboot (Reset) a Tesla Model 3 and Model Y

-The hard reboot/reset (disconnecting the 12V battery) should not be attempted unless recommended by a Tesla service rep or as a last resort.
+The hard reboot/reset—disconnecting the low-voltage battery—should not be attempted unless recommended by a Tesla service rep or as a last resort.

 Model 3/Y Soft Reboot Steps

-1. Press and hold the scroll wheels until the screens turn off
+2. Press and hold both scroll wheels until the touchscreen turns off

-2. The touchscreen and instrument cluster should restart after 10-30 seconds
+3. The touchscreen should restart after about 10–30 seconds

 Model 3/Y Full Vehicle Soft Reboot (Reset)